Disjoint Tours and the Price of Diversity: Proofs of Section

-The following corollary follows directly from Claim \ref{observation.new1}, noting that in any pair of edge-disjoint tours, segments $s_2$ and $s_4$ can each appear in at most one tour; see Figure \ref{fig:aFivePiece} for an illustration.
+The following claim follows directly from Claim \ref{observation.new1}, noting that in any pair $(T_1, T_2)$ of edge-disjoint tours such that $\mu_{T_1}(s_3) = \mu_{T_2} = 0$, segment $s_2$ (resp. $s_4$) can appear as an edge in at most one tour; see Figure \ref{fig:aFivePiece} for an illustration.